Developer-KI/RunescapeGE-Tracker/README.md

 ### Benchmark vs the Naive Model

-Both tree-based models reduce MAE versus the naive random walk by a meaningful but modest margin in-sample, with RFTS edging out XGBoost on the holdout once cross-validated (its train/test gap is tighter and its MASE consistently below 1, where XGBoost dips above the boundary on the noisier folds).
 EXPS, lacking any exogenous information, lands roughly on top of the naive baseline and serves as a floor.
-The GARCH and HMM models do not produce point forecasts that we score against MAE — they instead deliver well-calibrated _uncertainty_ and _regime_ outputs that are more useful for strategy construction (position sizing, stop placement) than for raw point prediction.
+The GARCH model delivers well-calibrated _uncertainty_ and _regime_ outputs that are more useful for strategy construction (position sizing, stop placement) than for raw point prediction.
 The honest summary is that single-item directional forecasting in OSRS does not unlock much edge on its own; the structural and cross-sectional information uncovered in Part I, particularly the cointegration of mechanism-linked groups, is where the actual signal lives.

 ## A Backtester for OSRS